 In the first two years of your degree course, you will benefit from a programme of relevant postgraduate courses which will be agreed between you and your supervisor/s as well as a programme of transferable skills organised by the Graduate School.
 We provide in-house training and discussion in practice-based research, which is in addition to the University Graduate School's extensive training in research skills.

 All postgraduate research students automatically become members of the University-wide Graduate School.
 The Graduate School provides training, professional development, study space, advice and administrative support in a dedicated building for the postgraduate research community at Reading.

-Our PhD students go on to work in academia and other institutions as curators, gallery educators, writers as well as consolidate their development as artists, as postdoctoral researchers, but also quickly find employment in industries such as IT, defence, fraud detection, finance and banking.
+Our PhD students go on to work in academia and other institutions as curators, gallery educators, writers as well as consolidate their development as artists, as postdoctoral researchers, but also quickly find employment in other industries.

 Find out about staff in the Reading School of Art.